 (4) The circuits of the safety lighting system and the emergency lighting system shall be so aligned that in any case of failure in the safety lighting system the emergency lighting system in the area of the failure is automatically energized.

-40. Construction of luminaires
+40. Luminaires, construction of etc.

 Luminaires associated with theatrical effects such as batteries, flood lights and projectors —